Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 torque is insufficient to allow the crane drive to actuate, instead allowing the wheel to rotate with the drum shaft through the normal crane drive.
-Finally, to complete the moment couple between the drum shaft and the MS unit, a steel torque arm mounts between the unit and the crane body.
+Finally, to complete the moment couple between the drum shaft and the MS Unit, a steel torque arm mounts between the unit and the crane body.

 |image20|